timescale/docs/getting-started/query-data.md

 For more information on the `time_bucket()` function, see the [API documentation][time-bucket].

-To see `time_bucket()` in action with the stock trade data, lyou can calculate the average daily price of each trading symbol over the last week.
+To see `time_bucket()` in action with the stock trade data, you can calculate the average daily price of each trading symbol over the last week.

 Use the `time_bucket()` function with an interval of `1-day`, the `avg()` function on the price data, select the `symbol`, and finally [`GROUP BY`][clause-expressions] the `bucket` and `symbol`.
 The `WHERE` limits the results to days within the last week.
-Finally the `ORDER BY` clause orders the results first on the bucketed date, then by symbol.
+Finally, the `ORDER BY` clause orders the results first on the bucketed date, then by symbol.

 ```sql